 Rather than just finding the perfect background for that one stitch project, I decided to do a larger color theory experiment.
 I purchased online a selection of warm and cool neutral fabrics, and gathered a selection of floss colors too.
 (The stitches I do are portraits, so it was mostly a selection of skin and hair tones).
 Once the fabric was delivered, I set off stitching some samplers of all the floss colors on all the fabric colors.

 The results really moved the color principles from theory to proof!
 Monitors don’t always display colors perfectly, but even here: notice how the same floss color looks so different on a different background.

-(If you are a cross stitcher, there is an image at the end of this post that labels all the colors of fabric and floss.)
+(If you are a cross stitcher yourself, there is an image at the end of this post that labels all the colors of fabric and floss.)

 I noticed that some floss colors were nearly invisible, receding backward even, on one color fabric… but practically jumped off of a different color fabric!
 Some fabrics made the colors seem warmer, or cooler, or duller, or brighter.